Can You Trade Stocks Without SSN?

 Austin, TX 78714-9342

-If you don’t have all of the above documents, you can instead apply through a Certifying Acceptance Agent or Taxpayer Assistance Center.
+If you can’t provide all the documents, you may apply through a Certifying Acceptance Agent or a Taxpayer Assistance Center.

-A great broker to open a brokerage account with ITIN is
+A good choice for opening a brokerage account with an ITIN is Charles Schwab.

 Buy Stocks Without a SSN: Method #3

-Getting an EIN is much easier than obtaining an ITIN because the IRS has an online form for an EIN.
-It takes just a few minutes to fill out the digital paperwork.
-The EIN is created immediately, which really speeds up the process of applying for a brokerage account.
+Getting an EIN is easier than an ITIN because the IRS provides an online form.
+It only takes minutes to complete, and the EIN is issued right away.

 Investing Without a SSN: Method #4